prashant-singh/prashant-singh.github.io/_posts/2016-08-11-Random-prize-selector.md

     }
 ```

-This adds the given prize number in the list itemTotal times which is our frequency for the given prize set in the inpector.
+This adds the given prize number in the list itemTotal times which is our frequency for the given prize set in the inspector.
-This means the more the frequncy value the more the chance of the item to be selected from the list.
+This means the more the frequency value the more the chance of the item to be selected from the list.

 ```
 void AddItemsInList(int itemTotal,int prizeNum)